unit9/django-data-sync/Readme.md

 TO BE ADDED

-- add support for ImageField and FileField
+~~- add support for ImageField and FileField~~ DONE
-- support multiple tasks queues, current plan is to support GAE TaskQueue and dramatiq (default is sync)
+- support multiple tasks queues, current plan is to support GCP Cloud Tasks and dramatiq (default is sync)

 MIGHT GET ADDED